The Home (2025 American film): Plot

-Max, a foster child whose older foster brother dies by suicide a decade prior, has grown into a graffiti artist who has been arrested for vandalism.
+Max, a foster child whose older foster brother Luke died by suicide a decade prior, has grown into a graffiti artist who has been arrested for vandalism.
 His foster father works out a deal so he can work community service and not receive a criminal record.
-He moves into a retirement home where he is to act as superintendent.
-He is told not to enter the fourth floor.
+He moves into a retirement home headed by Dr. Sabian, where Max is to act as superintendent.
+Fellow staff members Juno and Les tell him not to enter the fourth floor.

-Max befriends some of the residents as he comes to discover multiple strange incidents such as residents breaking into his room at night, spontaneous resident bleeding and uncomfortable psychological disorders.

-Max eventually makes his way to the fourth floor where the residents there are mostly lethargic and suffer from extreme bodily harm and psychoses.
-One resident on the fourth floor attacks him and he is told to not return.
+Max befriends some of the residents as he comes to discover multiple strange incidents such as residents breaking into his room at night, spontaneous resident bleeding, and uncomfortable psychological disorders.
+He also has nightmares.
+After hearing screaming from the fourth floor, Max breaks in and finds the residents there are mostly lethargic and suffer from extreme bodily harm and psychoses.
+After one resident on the fourth floor attacks him, Les pull him off and tells Max not to return.